vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Fri Mar  8 01:54:51 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sat Mar  9 01:51:40 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER